simbathesailor/simbathesailor.dev/src/pages/an-intersection-observer-hook/index.md

 ![Intersection observer](./coverpage.png)
 [Image built using Excalidraw](https://excalidraw.com/)

 **Have you guys heard about intersection observer ?**.
 It' a cool web technology which allow us to observe the element on any page efficiently.
-It has a great browser support and polyfill is also [Polyfill IntersectionObserver](https://github.com/w3c/IntersectionObserver).
-In this article, I am going to talk about a intersection observer reactjs hook, few patterns and intersection observer.
+It has a great browser support and [polyfill](https://github.com/w3c/IntersectionObserver) is also there.
+In this article, I am going to explain intersection observer and a hook based on it.

 ---

 ### Intersection Observer

-I would just point to the offical page, if you are looking for something formal [MDN Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
+The formal definition is available on [MDN Intersection Observer](https://developer.mozilla.org/en-US/docs/Web/API/Intersection_Observer_API).
 But to the people who are cool with an informal explanation to intersection observer can stay with me for this section.
-Those who chose formal one, do not go away.
-You can jump to the new section.
 So, Let's start !!

-Before I explain you what the code is doing.
-Let me tell you whay intersection observer does.
+Before I starts with some code.
+Let's see what intersection observer does.

 > It basically tells you how much of the proportion of a DOM element(or target element) is
-> visible in the area covered by parent.
+> visible in the area covered by a root element.

-So any time you need to say whether an element is visible in the parent's area, you recall intersection observer.
+So whwnever you need to decide whether an element is visible in the parent's area, you should think of intersection observer.

-One of the best part is you do not need to take care of screen resizes, It takes care of that automatically.
+One of the best part is that you do not need to take care of screen resizes, It takes care of that automatically.

 It **asynchronously** observe changes in the proportion changes.
 Hence very performant.

+Let see some visuals to understand it more :

 ![Intersection Observer API to image](./intersectionobserver.png)